mhguo1/TRAPD/README.md

 Finding novel Mendelian disease genes can often be challenging.
 While some disorders are amenable to family-based analyses (e.g., linkage or segregation), others may be very challenging for a number of reasons.
 One approach is to use burden testing, where the aggregate burden of rare protein-altering variants in each gene is tested against a set of controls.
 While one may use a set of available control sequencing data, this is generally too expensive and unavailable in most circumstances.
 Here, we provide a simple-to-use program that allows for burden testing against publicly available summary level data (e.g., ExAC or gnomAD).

+Requirements:
+PBTest is written in Python and R. For Python, it is recommended to use Python version 2.7.
+For R, any version 2.+ should be okay.

+Required Python packages:
+- optparse
+- operator
+- pybedtools

+Also, if supplying a bed file in Step 1, BEDTools (http://bedtools.readthedocs.io/en/latest/) must also be loaded in the background.

 0) Pre-processing:
 There are several pre-processing steps that are necessary before running PBTest: 1) Separating multi-allelic variants, 2) left-aligning indels, 3) annotating your vcf.
 Below, we provide several sample command lines for performing these steps: